 While an abnormal test result can bring up feelings of fear and concern, in many cases the outcome is not breast cancer.
-If you are diagnosed with breast cancer, however, there are many treatment approaches and therapies available to you — and many people do survive this disease.
+However if you are diagnosed there are many treatment approaches and therapies available to you — and many people do survive this disease.

 At Main Line Health our interdisciplinary team of oncology experts, from surgical oncologists and geneticists to nutritionists and therapists, has vast experience in screening for, diagnosing, and treating breast cancer.

 General surgeons are doctors who are board certified as specialists in many different types of surgery.
 At Main Line Health, our general surgeons are an important part of your care team.

 Many people think of plastic surgery as purely cosmetic, but there’s a lot more to this surgical specialty.
 Plastic surgeons often do reconstructive procedures that can rebuild body parts after an injury or illness.

 Main Line Health gastroenterology works to resolve digestive issues and GI conditions.
 Find the right solution for your digestive conditions at one of our Philadelphia locations.

 Whether you are fighting cancer or managing a blood disorder, the hematologists and oncologists at Main Line Health offer the comprehensive care you need.

 Main Line Health provides dermatology care — including effective treatments, preventative care and cancer screenings — to ages in the Philadelphia area.